-We have all been there.
-You start making brownies and realize you are missing a key ingredient.
-Whether you are out of eggs, have no chocolate or have the wrong kind of oil, you may need to get creative every now and then!
+We’ve all been there.
+You start making brownies and realize you’re missing a key ingredient.
+Whether you’re out of eggs, have no chocolate, or have the wrong kind of oil, you may need to get creative now and then!

 Can you use olive oil instead of vegetable oil for brownies?
 Let’s find out!